ltelab/disdrodb/docs/source/sensor_configs.rst

 * the ``nan_flags`` values, if specified, will be converted to ``NaN``

 The ``n_digits``, ``n_characters``, ``n_decimals`` and ``n_naturals`` information
-is used to infer the raw files header when this is unknown.
+is used to infer the raw files header when it is unknown.
 See usage of the ``infer_column_names`` function in the `reader_preparation.ipynb <https://github.com/ltelab/disdrodb/tree/main/tutorial>`_ Jupyter Notebook.

-For the variables which values do not depend only from the time dimension, it is necessary to specify 2 additional keys: ``n_values`` and ``dimension_order``
+For the variables which values do not depend only on the time dimension, it is necessary to specify 2 additional keys: ``n_values`` and ``dimension_order``

-The ``n_values`` key corresponds to the total number of the array variable values.
+The ``n_values`` key corresponds to the total number of variable values in the array.
 For example, for the precipitation spectrum of the OTT Parsivel sensor, characterized by 32 diameter and 32 velocity bins, ``n_values = 1024`` (32*32).

-The ``dimension_order`` controls how the precipitation spectrum counts logged by the sensor has to be reshaped into a 2D matrix.
+The ``dimension_order`` controls how the precipitation spectrum counts logged by the sensor have to be reshaped into a 2D matrix.

 For example, the OTT Parsivel logs the precipitation spectrum by first providing the drop count in each bin diameters for the velocity bin 1, then for velocity bin 2 and so on.